Dr Ida Telalbasic

 Ida completed her BA in Product Design at Academy of Fine Arts, Sarajevo.
 She founded an interior design studio, supporting local clients with retail design (such as boutique jewellers and organic food shops).
 After working as a senior designer for a luxury packaging company and an assistant to the general director of the ARS AEVI Museum of Contemporary Art, she was awarded a full scholarship (as a top international student) and moved to Milan, Italy.

-During her PhD in Products, Services and Strategic Design at Politecnico di Milano, she researched socio-economic crises and investigated how service design contributes in proposing new service systems towards social innovation and sustainability.
+During her PhD in Products, Services and Strategic Design at Politecnico di Milano, she researched socio-economic crises and investigated how service design contributes to proposing new service systems towards social innovation and sustainability.
 During her studies, she was awarded a research fellowship at the DAC research centre at CSM, University of Arts London.
 As part the DESIS (Design for Social Innovation and Sustainability) research lab, amongst other projects, she contributed to the ‘Transnational Network for Social Innovation Incubation’ project by developing scaling methodologies to support social innovation.

 Research

-Current research and collaborations
+Current/past research and collaborations

-‘SAIS’ Southern Africa Innovation Support Programme
+‘SAIS’ Southern Africa Innovation Support Programme (2018-2023)

-Current PhD / research supervisions
+Current PhD Supervision / Completed PhDs

-• Dr Yasemin Canik, PhD title: “Managing User Knowledge Across Boundaries: The Case for Software Start-ups to Adopt User-centred Design.”
 The research aims to identify how software start-ups with limited resources can innovate their products by adopting user-centred design processes, methods and tools to benefit from user knowledge in resource-efficient, sustainable and less-biased ways.

 Interests and activities